Loughborough Junction: History

 Loughborough Junction station opened in 1863 (one year after Herne Hill Station and three years earlier than Denmark Hill Station).
 The arrival of the railways transformed the area from a wealthy suburb with large residential estates into a densely populated urban area.
 John Ruskin left the area in 1872 complaining that railways have spoilt the view.
+Today, the railway arches are considered to provide the Victorian charm of 19th century in an otherwise urban area.

 By the end of the 19th century, many of the area's larger villas were being subdivided into flats.
-A number of these houses survive to present date but much of the area’s housing stock was lost in a post-war demolition programme around Coldharbour Lane to clear the way for an inner London ring road that was never built.
+A number of these houses survive to present date but much of the area's housing stock was lost in a post-war demolition programme around Coldharbour Lane to clear the way for an inner London ring road that was never built.
 The council flats of the Loughborough estate subsequently filled the breach, notably the eleven-storey blocks around Barrington Road.

 In this aspect, Loughborough Junction is similar to Pimlico in Westminster with a grid of Victorian houses neighbouring council estate blocks of Lupus Street.

 Transport

 Loughborough Junction Railway station is on the Thameslink route between Luton and Sutton.
 This provides Loughborough Junction with a direct link southbound to Herne Hill, Streatham, Tooting, Wimbledon, Mitcham, and Sutton, amongst other destinations in South London.
 Northbound services run through the City of London (Blackfriars, Farringdon) and St Pancras.
 Destinations north of St Pancras include Kentish Town, West Hampstead and St Albans.

 Also, Southeastern service between Blackfriars and Kent runs through Loughborough Junction.
 This section of the South London Line that passes through Loughborough Junction is one of the major cross-London rail freight routes, carrying traffic from the Channel Tunnel and the ports of the Thames Estuary to destinations west and north of London.

-Several bus routes pass via Loughborough Junction (35,45,345, P4) providing convenient connections between Central London and South East.
+Several bus routes pass via Loughborough Junction (35, 45, 345, P4) providing convenient connections between Central London and South East.